Skip To Content

 Professor Sharyn Burns

-Sharyn is a health promotion practitioner and researcher in Curtin’s School of Public Health.
-Her research targets children, adolescents, young adults and parents and focuses on sexual health, mental health, alcohol and other drugs, and obesity prevention.
+Sharyn (she/her) is a health promotion practitioner, academic, and Professor in the Curtin School of Population Health.
+Her work focuses on children, adolescents, young adults, and parents, and addresses sexual health, mental health, alcohol and other drugs, and obesity prevention.
 She has a strong background in school-based health promotion research and has expertise in conducting evaluations, in mixed methods research and implementing innovative health promotion interventions.
-Sharyn teaches undergraduate and postgraduate health promotion and public health students and has supervised dozens of postgraduate students to completion.
+Sharyn teaches undergraduate and postgraduate health promotion and public health students and has supervised numerous higher-degree-by-research students to completion.

 LinkedIn Logo Professor Sharyn Burns